alissa-huskey/python-class/docs/practices/testing/pytest-tests.md

 ============

 Pytest is a testing framework for Python.
-In this document we'll discuss how to write tests that can be run with Pytest as well as how to use some of the extra features that Pytest provides for use in our test code.
+In this document we'll discuss how to write tests for Pytest as well as some of the extra features that Pytest provides.

 For installation and other usage information, see the [Pytest tool guide](../../tools/pytest).